lowleveldesign/process-governor/README.md

 If any of the processes was already assigned to a procgov job object, others will be assigned to it as well.

-## Update already applied limits
+### Updating already applied limits

-Starting from version 2.8, it is possible to **update once set limits**.
-Simply run procgov providing new limits and the target process ID(s).
+It is also possible to **update once set limits**.
+However, there is one requirement: the processes can't be assigned to different procgov jobs (so they must be either in the same job or unassigned).
+To update the limits, simply run procgov providing new limits and the target process ID(s).
 Procgov will update only the specified limits.
 Let's have a look at an example to understand this behavior better:

 ```shell
 We set a CPU limit on a process 1234